 - A. The law school recognizes its legal obligation to make reasonable accommodations designed to provide overall educational program accessibility for otherwise qualified persons with disabilities.
-It is a law school policy that students with disabilities who have been admitted to the law school through the normal admissions process and have thus been deemed qualified to undertake the academic program be given reasonable accommodations. - B. To the extent deemed reasonably possible and readily achievable, the location of programs within the physical plant will provide equal access to mobility and visually impaired students. - 1.
-The law school physical plant is an eight-acre complex of buildings, many of which were built at the turn of the century.
+It is a law school policy that students with disabilities who have been admitted to the law school through the normal admissions process and have thus been deemed qualified to undertake the academic program be given reasonable accommodations. - B. To the extent deemed reasonably possible and readily achievable, the location of programs within the physical plant will provide equal access to mobility and visually impaired students.

+- 1. The law school physical plant is an eight-acre complex of buildings, many of which were built at the turn of the century.
 Some areas within older buildings are inaccessible to mobility-impaired students or difficult to access.
 All buildings are accessible on the first floor, either through a ground-level entrance or a ramp.
 Whenever a mobility-impaired student needs to meet with faculty or staff whose offices are in limited-access areas, the law school will provide an alternative space for the meeting. - 2.
-Information concerning law school facilities that are accessible to and usable by mobility-impaired students is appended to this policy. - C. The law school seeks to accommodate students with disabilities on an individual basis.
+Information concerning law school facilities that are accessible to and usable by mobilityimpaired students is appended to this policy. - C. The law school seeks to accommodate students with disabilities on an individual basis.
 Individual students are given reasonable and necessary accommodations based on specific information and assessment data documented by a professional from outside the law school who, in the judgment of the school, is qualified to provide such information and assessments. - D. While the law school will strive to accommodate students as fully as possible, reasonable accommodations do not include measures that fundamentally alter the academic program of the law school or that place undue administrative or financial burdens on the law school. - E. The faculty have the responsibility for maintaining the integrity of the academic program.
 When course accommodations are required for a student, the intent is to provide that student with equal access to the essential course content and to mitigate the impact of the disability on the student's learning and/or academic performance without compromising course or program integrity.
 Accommodations may involve modification of the way in which material is presented or how learning is evaluated; however, accommodations that compromise the essential integrity of the course shall not be required of faculty by Vermont Law School.
 Faculty may not dispute the fact, nature, and/or extent of a disability that has been recognized by the Deputy Vice Dean for Academic Affairs.
-Faculty do, however, have the right to ask the Deputy Vice Dean for Academic Affairs for clarification of recommended accommodations and to suggest alternative accommodations perceived to be more appropriate in light of the nature of the course or program.
-Alternative accommodations must be appropriate and effective as those recommended in mitigating the disability.
-Alternative accommodations may not be implemented until they are approved by the Deputy Vice Dean for Academic Affairs.
-Faculty who are dissatisfied with the accommodations recommended may consult with the Vice Dean for Faculty.
+If faculty have questions or concerns about a particular student's accommodation, they should meet with the Deputy Vice Dean for Academic Affairs to discuss those concerns or questions.
+Faculty who are dissatisfied with the accommodations recommended may consult with the Vice Dean for Administration and Student Affairs.
 Faculty are encouraged to share with the Deputy Vice Dean for Academic Affairs information about the course and/or program, so that the Deputy Vice Dean is best able to make appropriate accommodation recommendations.
 Faculty are to implement the accommodation as soon as possible, but in no case more than five academic days after the notification has been received.
 If no further consultation occurs between faculty, student, and the Deputy Vice Dean for Academic Affairs, Vermont Law School assumes that accommodations will be provided as delineated in the notification.
 Time is of essence in implementation of any academic accommodations.
 Delays in the negotiations or the implementation of accommodations can be construed as a form of discrimination.